Decision Atlas

 why does my business only work when I am there

-Atlas room
+Atlas subject

 Founder Dependence Control